-A good director creates a whole new world within their film, that plays on common experiences had among the films directed audience.
-A film is one of the most powerful mediums for conveying meaning and other forms of expression like painting or photography do not have the same capabilities that motion pictures do.
-Where a painting or photo is a single image, a motion picture is a collection of many sequential images, with the addition of sound, allowing for a that new world to be created.
+A good director creates a whole new world within their film that plays on common experiences had among the films directed audience.
+A film is one of the most powerful mediums for conveying meaning and other forms of expression like painting or photography do not have the same capabilities that film does.
+Where a painting or photo is a single image, a motion picture is a collection of many sequential images with the addition of sound, allowing for a whole new world to be created.

-Christian Metz is probably one of the most renowned semioticians when it comes to studying and analyzing the semiotics of film.
-Through Metz work there has been a foundation laid, which provides an understanding for how film operates as a system of signs and how the meaning being conveyed by those signs influence the audience watching.
-Like the work done by Ferdinand de Saussure and many others, Metz was a semiotician interested in studying signs as a two-part construct.
+Christian Metz is probably one of the most renowned semiotician when it comes to studying and analyzing the semiotics of film.
+Through Metz work there has been a foundation laid that provides an understanding for how film operates as a system of signs and how the meaning conveyed by those signs influences the audience watching.
+Like the work done by Ferdinand de Saussure and many others, Metz was a semiotician interested in studying signs as a two part construct.
 Along with his fascination with the signifier and the signified, Metz more closely focused his attention on the connotational and denotation elements of cinematic signs.
-Metz suggests that the denotational elements of film be studied first before diving into the connotational elements, due to the order in which we as humans perceive them.
-The denotational elements are the visual elements presented to the viewer sitting in the audience, and in simplifier terms the denotational elements are generally the images that make up the film's story.
-The audience perceives the denotational elements of film as they are, interpreting the effects or influence the different elements encompass later.
-The interpretation process of denotational elements occurs when understanding a cinematic connotation.
-"Metz recognizes that one form of cinematic connotation, which unlike others is clearly under the control of filmmakers, is the figurative and strictly speaking extra- narrative meaning generated as a result of profilmic objects being framed, lit, edited or otherwise shown by filmmakers in unusual and often creatively stylized ways" (Yacavone, 2018).
-Connotational elements cannot be understood with just the basic information and materials shown in the film, like denotational elements.
-Connotational elements present something to the viewer that requires interpretation and context to fully understand.
+Metz suggests that denotation elements of film should be studied first before diving into the connotational elements due to the order in which we as humans perceive them.
+Denotational elements are the visual elements presented to the viewer sitting in the audience, and in simplifier terms the denotational elements are generally the images that make up the story.
+The audience perceives the denotational elements of film as they are, interpreting the effects or influence the elements encompass later.
+The interpretation process of denotational elements occurs when understanding cinematic connotations.
+"Metz recognizes that one form of cinematic connotation, which unlike others is clearly under the control of filmmakers, is the figurative and strictly speaking extra- narrative meaning generated as a result of profilmic objects being framed, lit, edited or otherwise shown by filmmakers (like Bresson, in the example above) in unusual and often creatively stylized ways" (Yacavone, 2018).
+Connotational elements presents something to the viewer that require interpretations themselves and cannot be understood with just the basic materials of the film, like denotational elements.